-Institut Kimia Malaysia (IKM), or the Malaysian Institute of Chemistry, is a statutory professional organization incorporated under the Chemists Act 1975 on 1st November 1977 and is under the jurisdiction of the Ministry of Energy, Science, Technology, Environment & Climate Change (MESTECC).
+Institut Kimia Malaysia (IKM), or the Malaysian Institute of Chemistry, is a statutory professional organization incorporated under the Chemists Act 1975 on 1st November 1977 and is under the jurisdiction of the Ministry of Science, Technology & Innovation (MOSTI).

 The Institute was earlier inaugurated on 8th April 1967 with 27 founding members and subsequently registered under the Societies Act 1966 on 13th October 1967.

 IKM has grown in tandem with the rapid development of Malaysia to become a well-established and strong professional organization recognized both locally and internationally.
 Membership of IKM comes from both the manufacturing and service sectors, universities and other institutions of higher learning, research and development institutions, and government and education sectors.
-With membership of 4,334 as at 8 February 2019, IKM enjoys a prominent place among the professional scientific organization in Malaysia.
+With membership of more than 4,500 in 2020, IKM enjoys a prominent place among the professional scientific organization in Malaysia.
 The Institute is also playing a leading role in the development of chemistry in Malaysia.

 A Globally Recognised Institution for Advancing Chemistry and Professionalism in Chemistry

 IKM, being the professional body for regulating and advancing chemistry and the profession of chemistry in Malaysia shall uphold and improve the professionalism of its members.
 The Institute aims to play a bigger and more prominent role nationally and internationally in advancing chemistry.
 Therefore, it will further widen and broaden its networking and cooperation with other professional institutions locally and globally.